VultureProject/vulture-doc/vultureOS/docs/identity/ldap.md

 `User DN`: The starting point of your LDAP server to use when searching for users authentication (ex: OU=Users)

+`User Object classes`: The list of LDAP Object Classes (schemas) to assign to new User entries, when created through Vulture (leave defaults unless you know what you do)

 `User attribute`: The LDAP user's identifier.
 This attribute will be mapped to the Vulture's login on Authentication portal.

 `User search filter`: The LDAP filter to use when searching for a user in your LDAP directory